dhrubo55/personal-blog/content/posts/day97-part3.md

 **Don't use if:**
 - Sequential processing takes < 100ms
-- Task is inherently sequential (B depends on A)
+- Task is sequential (B depends on A)
 - Dataset is small (< 1000 items)
 - Debugging complexity outweighs performance gain
 - Team lacks concurrency expertise

 **Do use if:**
 - I/O-bound operations (network, disk, DB)
-- Independent tasks that can parallelize
+- Independent tasks that parallelize
 - Need to keep UI/API responsive
 - Processing large datasets
 - Proven bottleneck exists

-**Golden Rule:** Measure first.
+**Rule:** Measure first.
 Optimize second.
 Add concurrency only when there's clear benefit.

 ---